ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 podman push <mirror_fqdn>:<mirror_port>/openshift/origin-cli:latest
 ````

+#### Create a mirror for Redhat Openshift catalogs

+You will also need to mirror any operators that you will need and place them in the mirror.
+Instructions can be found [here](https://docs.openshift.com/container-platform/4.6/operators/admin/olm-restricted-networks.html)

+**NOTE** Only follow the instructions for mirroring the catalog images.

 #### Create the airgap cluster from Bastion

 Once you have the bastion server ready, **NOTE** you have to follow the section [Adding the registry creds to your pull secret](https://docs.openshift.com/container-platform/4.4/installing/install_config/installing-restricted-networks-preparations.html#installation-adding-registry-pull-secret_installing-restricted-networks-preparations)